 \subsection{Experimental Setup}

-We assessed the accuracy of \uriel{} and \uriel{+} distance measures by comparing them to a modified Gower coefficient $G_d$ \citep{56fe9d33-d905-3182-860c-ed85b7b00402} for typological distance \citep{hammarstrom-oconnor-2013-dependency}.
+We assessed the accuracy of \uriel{} and \uriel{+} distance measures by comparing them to a modified Gower coefficient, $G_d$ \citep{56fe9d33-d905-3182-860c-ed85b7b00402}, for typological distance \citep{hammarstrom-oconnor-2013-dependency}.
 This metric weights scores based on both predictable and idiosyncratic traits, while accounting for dependencies and historical contact.
 The case study focused on Isthmo-Colombian languages, which now have more data in \uriel{+}, due to updates in the SAPhon database.
-We evaluated which knowledge base aligns with $G_d$ better by using Kendall rank correlation.
-This would indicate its alignment with a linguistic distance measurement.
-To compare distances from \uriel{} and \uriel{+} with those derived from the coefficient, we computed featural distances using \langtovec{}\footnote{The ISO 639-3 codes and glottocodes required for these distances are provided in the appendix, Table \ref{tab:langs-casestudy}}.
+We evaluated which knowledge base aligns better with $G_d$ by using Kendall's rank correlation.
+This approach was chosen over direct comparisons with $G_d$ distances due to differences in unit scales, opting instead for unit-agnostic rank correlation.
+To compare distances from \uriel{} and \uriel{+} with those derived from the coefficient, we computed featural distances using \langtovec{}.\footnote{The ISO 639-3 codes and glottocodes required for these distances are provided in the Appendix, Table \ref{tab:langs-casestudy}}